Nwabisa-Mawu/NWAMAW034_FTC2301_GroupB_NwabisaMawu_IWA/IWA_13/README.md

-Nwabisa Mawu IWA_12: Style object
+Nwabisa Mawu IWA_13: Intro to functions

 Technologies used: JavaScript HTML